dtonhofer/prolog_notes/swipl_notes/about_exceptions/example_code_to_verify_predicate_args.md

 If the domain of the predicate is extended later to cover more cases, unexpected success may lead to hard-to-diagnose problems.

-Sometimes just failing instead of throwing makes some sense:
+Sometimes just failing instead of throwing makes some sense.
+In SWI-Prolog (the ISO standard says that `atom_length/2` should throw in this case):

 ```
 ?- atom_length(a,-1).